-New Zealand - the 2024 Tour - week 3 - Matakohe to Whanganui - 10th February to 17th February
+New Zealand Holiday - week 3 - Matakohe, Ohakune and Whanganui - 10th February to 17th February

 Opononi

 We found a Motel in the centre of Tamaranui.
-It was once a prosperous community but its a bit sad today.
-We opted to eat at the RSA.
-That was a mistake.
-It was not good at all.
+It was once a prosperous community but, on first impressions, looked a bit sad today.
+We opted to eat at the RSA, normally they are pretty good.
+However, sadly this was a mistake.
+I think the staff just wanted to get home.

 We were on our way smartly the next Morning heading for Ohakune in the Shadow of Mount Ruapehu.

-Our journey was much more pleasant and interesting.
+Today's journey was a great deal more pleasant than the previous day.
 We stopped at Raurimu where there is a famous railway spiral.
 I went to the lookout but could not see the engineering marvel.
-I know its there though as I rode the train through years ago.
+I know it's there somewhere as I rode the train through here some years ago.

-We stopped for our ritual coffee at National Park.
+We stopped for our ritual morning coffee at National Park.
 The Lady in the coffee hut was friendly, she was excited as her boyfriend was coming back from Japan where he was a snowboard instructor.
 There is Skiing in the area but our impression was that it was pretty limited.
-Financial problems and lack of snow?
-Covid took a heavy financial toll on NZ
+Possibly financial problems and lack of snow?
+Covid took a heavy toll on NZ.

 An old Standard in the Junk Yard on the Old Coach Road

-The end of the ride - another coffee stop at the Railway Station
+Journeys end - another coffee stop at the Railway Station

 Mount Ruapehu from Ohakune